jeremiahflaga/OLD_StudInfoSys.AspNetMvc4/README.md

 This is a practice project for ASP.NET MVC4

-**NOTE:** To be able to run the project, you need to download and install SQLServer Express 2012 LocalDb from https://www.sqlshack.com/install-microsoft-sql-server-express-localdb/ (the file named `SqlLocalDB.MSI`, the one with a size of 33.0 MB)
+**NOTE (August 18, 2020):** To be able to run the project, you need to download and install SQLServer Express 2012 LocalDb from https://www.sqlshack.com/install-microsoft-sql-server-express-localdb/ (the file named `SqlLocalDB.MSI`, the one with a size of 33.0 MB)

+**NOTE2 (August 18, 2020):** This was the project I submitted to show that I can code when I applied for my second job :)

 ## Things I made or used in this project: